NanoMapper/NanoMapper/README.md

     // Use the container
     source.ApplyTo(target, container);

-Instance containers do not access the global cache by default.
+Instance containers do not access the global mappings by default.
-In order to utilise any globally defined mappings we need to set the container's `EnableGlobalMappings` property to `true`.
+In order to utilise any globally defined mappings we need to pass the `enableGlobalMappings` argument as `true`.

 In doing so the container will check the global cache for existing mapping configurations and apply them first before any instance or overriding mappings.